dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ## Project file

 The next step in migrating your app is converting the project file.
 As previously stated, .NET 5 uses SDK-style project files and won't load the Visual Studio project files that .NET Framework uses.
-However, there is the possibility that you're already using SDK-style projects.
+However, there's the possibility that you're already using SDK-style projects.
 You can easily spot the difference in Visual Studio.
 Right-click on the project file in **Solution explorer** and look for the **Edit Project File** menu option.
 If this menu item is missing, you're using the old Visual Studio project format and need to upgrade.

 To upgrade, do the following:

-01. In **Solution explorer** find the project you're migrating.
+01. In Solution explorer,** find the project you're migrating.
 01. Right-click on the project and select **Unload Project**.
 01. Right-click on the project and select **Edit Project File**.
-01. Copy-and-paste the project XML into a text text editor.
+01. Copy-and-paste the project XML into a text editor.
 You'll want a copy so that it's easy move content into the new project.
-01. Erase the content of the file and paste in the the following:
+01. Erase the content of the file and paste in the following content:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">